Festo-se/Bionics4Education/README.md

 A detailed description on how to flash the microcontroller of the Bionics4Education Kit and how to install the needed software can be found [here](https://github.com/Festo-se/Bionics4EducationKit/blob/master/installguide/mainfile/install_guide.md).

+***Update*** ***Update*** ***Update***
-***Update*** If you don't want to download and install die Arduino IDE manually, you can download an Arduino Portable Version from our [Website](https://www.bionics4education.com/home/support?lang=de=).
+If you don't want to download and install die Arduino IDE manually, you can download an Arduino Portable Version from our [Website](https://www.bionics4education.com/home/support?lang=de=).
 This version has all necessary and pre-installed settings so it gives you an easierer and faster way to jump into coding yourself.
 Just download the .zip file and follow our [instructions](https://github.com/Festo-se/Bionics4Education/tree/master/Arduino_Portable).

 # License and credits